 I think I have found something I can eat though which I was worrying about – I was sooooo looking forward to my dinner on Thursday night and I couldn’t eat it … I was gutted!
 This was breakfast and it was this meal I realised that infact toast would surprisingly become my best friend.

-It’s Saturday now couple of days post op now and feel a little more comfortable eating and less scared to eat than I did.
+A couple of days post op now and feel a little more comfortable eating and less scared to eat than I did.
 Last night I had scrambled egg and mashed carrots/swede which was gooood!
-Today I actually managed some Mac Donald’s fries and a burger which again I wasn’t looking forward to but Alex said the salt might actually help – it was nice having something bland but with a slight bit of taste.
+Today I actually managed some McDonald’s fries and a burger which again I wasn’t looking forward to but Alex said the salt might actually help – it was nice having something bland but with a slight bit of taste.

 It’s odd because although I liked the ice cream I’m not that keen on cold/room temp stuff.
 Warm/hot stuff I like… and find very soothing.
 My breakfast was awesome this morning warm milk and weetabix 🙂 and I had bowl when I went to bed last night too to allow me to take my ibuprofen with some food.

 The kids are being really good with me they aren’t being so good with Alex mind ? but they understand I’m poorly and helped me attempt to empty the dishwasher today ?

 I managed a bath today too and it did feel goood… so refreshing but I hate baths compared to showers..
 I feel like I’m getting bathed in my own muck ?

-Wednesday has arrived; nearly a week after the op and although this morning was still hard it got easier quicker if that makes sense.
+Nearly a week after the op and although this morning was still hard it got easier quicker if that makes sense.
 I’ve decided to stop with the cocodamol now and just stick with the ibuprofen – it wasn’t clearing up my ear pain in any event to be fair so I didn’t feel it necessary.
 My throats still sore but it no longer feels as sore down the sides as it did before; it seems to be now just that dangly thing in the middle of my throat (sorry I’m no doctor!) that still feels swollen and hurts when I eat.
 I’m looking forward to feeling a bit better this afternoon again though if yesterday’s anything to go by.. once I’ve had my lunch (although I still feel very sore) I feel a little bit more normal ??

 …and today is feeling odd!
 I haven’t taken anymore pain killers – i don’t feel they touch or really stop anything hurting the only thing that does is the not talking/eating – the cocodamol didn’t even get rid of my ear ache only the heat from a hot water bottle.
 Still suffering with that but it’s certainly not as bad as it was.
 Mornings are still bad but I was able to get up earlier this morning and even went to bed without one last night!
-Throats is still hurting but it feels more like a sore throat now – I mean it did before but like a really REALLY bad one; like someone had ripped out my tonsils with a knife…. oh wait yea that’s exactly what happened!!!! ..but it really is easing now.
+Throat is still hurting but it feels more like a sore throat now – I mean it did before but like a really REALLY bad one; like someone had ripped out my tonsils with a knife…. oh wait yea that’s exactly what happened!!!! ..but it really is easing now.

 …and I woke today feeling ok!?
 Just ok still not right and still sore with ear ache (not half as bad as it has been mind!) but I can actually say today I feel OK!
 I felt more of the scabbing coming away last night which isn’t the nicest feeling or taste but I suppose it’s good and means they’re healing.
 I actually managed some dinner today too (chicken nuggets!) that wasn’t actually that painful …. yey go me!!
 I’ve taken no more pain killers for a couple of days… I’m not one to pop pills as such (& certainly not illegal ones!) but I don’t like just taking them for the sake of taking them – I don’t want my body to become immune to the pain relief when there maybe a time that it actually needs it.

 I am now 2 week and 2 days post op and I think I can safely say I am 99% ‘fixed’!
 I still wake with a ‘stuffy’ right ear (that’s the only way I can describe it – it’s not achy anymore but feels like it’s just a bit blocked) and my mouth/throats feels weird but not sore/swollen weird I think it’s genuinely because I no longer have these big permanently massive glands residing in my throat that it just feels different.
 My righthand side was always the worse too so I am not surprised that side is taking longer to heal; when I wake in a morning my throat still feels dry and the right a little sore but after a drink it’s right as rain (it’s probably because I’m still sleeping with my mouth open ALL night!)

-I remember the doctor asking at my initial consultant appointment if I snored (I don’t Alex tells me – dunno if he’s just being nice but I’m pretty sure I he would tell me if I did!) so I reckon the dryness of my throat is to do with my sleeping patten and getting used to the fact I can probably breath a lot better on a night; it’s just getting used to the change I think.
+I remember the doctor asking at my initial consultant appointment if I snored (I don’t Alex tells me – dunno if he’s just being nice but I’m pretty sure I he would tell me if I did!) so I reckon the dryness of my throat is to do with my sleeping pattern and getting used to the fact I can probably breath a lot better on a night; it’s just getting used to the change I think.